Indiana Code-Title 27-Article 1-Chapter 37.5-Health Care Service Prior Authorization

 (2) A participating provider (as defined in IC 27-13-1-24).

 Section 27-1-37.5-7.
-“Prior Authorization”
+“Prior authorization”

 Sec.
 7. As used in this chapter, “prior authorization” means a practice implemented by a health plan through which coverage of a health care service is dependent on the covered individual or health care provider obtaining approval from the health plan before the health care service is rendered.
 The term includes prospective or utilization review procedures conducted before a health care service is rendered.